 And the name wont be resolved anymore!

 It is also possible to connect a container to a network while creating it, just pass the network as one of the input options:

 docker run -t -i --rm --network test ubuntu bash

 One sample use cases would be to connect different projects or microservices, without having all of the running containers in one network.
 This allows to quite freely adjust the matrix of connections between containers.
 You can use this to test security rules that are configured on production - ex. on AWS.

 Another use case would be to test connection issues (chaos monkey).
 We will cover a better approach to this in follow up articles, but networks will do the work for basic scenarios.

-I plan to write follow up articles with networks in docker-compose and a short article on simulating network issues (chaos monkey).
-Subscribe to our newsletter to make sure you won't miss them.
+I published, and plan to publish more follow-up articles with networks in docker-compose, microservices, etc. Subscribe to our newsletter to make sure you won't miss them.

 - Docker Networks - part 2 - includes network separation and chaos monkey (simulating network issues).

 - Docker reverse proxy using Traefik - describes the basics of load balancing and reverse proxy set-up using Traefik.